daelmaak/ngx-gallery/README.md

 Because it gives you the doe eyes!
 Seriously though, use it if you need:

 - Great performance and feel both on mobile and desktop
 - Very small - gallery itself has just 8kB gzipped!
+It also packs no dependencies
 - Easy to use and customize

 ## Installation